bgachara/bgachara.github.io/posts/rust_ref.md

 ```
 ## Exhaustiveness

-- conditional evaluations are fully exhaustive, so every possible outcome must be accounted for
-- This means that when a block is an expression, every other block must return the same type.
+- Conditional evaluations are fully exhaustive, so every possible outcome must be accounted for.
+This means that when a block is an expression, every other block must return the same type.

 ## Conditional operators

-- used for conditional evaluations.
+- Used for conditional evaluations.

 ### Equality

-- can be checked with *==* and non-equality with *!=*
-- They will work on any operators that implement the *Eq* and *PartialEq* traits
+- It is checked with *==* and non-equality with *!=*.
+They will work on any operators that implement the *Eq* and *PartialEq* traits

 ### Ordering

-- operators <, >, <=, >=
-- Work on any type that implements the *Ord* and *PartialOrd*
+- operators <, >, <=, >=.
+It works on any type that implements the *Ord* and *PartialOrd*

 ## If/Let

-- allows us to compare against data within a complex type by destructuring a type and access its inner value with a concise syntax.
+- It allows us to compare against data within a complex type by destructuring a type and access its inner value with a concise syntax.
-- best exemplified and most commonly encountered when accessing the values of monadic types such as Option<T> and Result<T, E>
+- It is best exemplified and most commonly encountered when accessing the values of monadic types such as Option<T> and Result<T, E>

 ### Declaring variables

-- since if/let is an expression, it can be used to conditionally declare a variable.
+- Since if/let is an expression, it can be used to conditionally declare a variable.

 ### Destructuring other types.